-Hey there, I’m Jessica Doherty.
 I’m a writer, editor, and content producer from New York City living in Los Angeles.

-I am currently the Associate Content Director of Center Theatre Group in Los Angeles, where I produce video, social media, and editorial content about the programming of one of the largest regional theater companies in the nation.
-I’m also a Researcher with Hearst’s Alta Journal, a Reporter for The Eastsider LA and Outlook Newspapers, and the Reported Features Editor for Crybaby Press’ The Dry River.
+I am currently the Associate Content Director of Center Theatre Group in Los Angeles, where I produce video, social media, and editorial content about the programming of one of the largest regional theater companies in the country.

-I’m a six-time finalist for the Los Angeles Press Club Awards, on local and national levels, and one of my pieces won a second-place award for Best Commentary/Analysis of TV/Film Across All Platforms (Print, Radio, TV, Online).
+I’m a seven-time finalist for the Los Angeles Press Club Awards, on local and national levels, and one of my pieces won a second-place award for Best Commentary/Analysis of TV/Film Across All Platforms (Print, Radio, TV, Online).
 I was also a 2023 Foot in the Door Fellow with the organization.

 In May 2020, I graduated from the University of Southern California with a B.A. in Journalism and a B.A. in Theatre.
-I continued my education at USC and graduated with an M.A. in Specialized Journalism (The Arts) focusing on arts, culture, and entertainment reporting in May 2022.
-I write about the arts, entertainment, internet culture, music, breaking news, and more.
+I continued my education at USC and graduated with an M.A. in Specialized Journalism (The Arts), specializing in arts, culture, and entertainment reporting in May 2022.

 Recent Writing